mmorella-dev/hyper-monokai-pro/README.md

 ## Credit

 This plugin is a port of color schemes contained in the Monokai Pro theme for VSCode.
-Monokai Pro is a commercial product created by [Wimer Hazenberg](https://github.com/Monokai), whom this project has no affiliation to.
+Monokai Pro is a commercial product created by [Wimer Hazenberg](https://github.com/Monokai), with whom this project is entirely unaffiliated.
+I encourage you to support his work by purchasing a license.

 ## License